Dark Markets: How to Buy Things from the Deep Web’s Black Markets

 Bitcoin allows you to create a wallet without revealing your identity, but it is not entirely anonymous.
 All payments which have ever been made are stored on a public blockchain that anybody can view.
 If you want to be really safe, therefore, it is best to use a mixing service when transferring coins to your marketplace shopping wallet.
 This makes it more difficult for any investigator to tell where the coins came from.

 The easiest way to go about this is to buy some coins from a peer-to-peer exchange like LocalBitcoins, or a wallet service with built in exchange like Coinbase.
 Remember that the price may change a little between when you buy the coins and when you use them to make a purchase, so if you are looking to buy a specific product it is best to exchange slightly more than you need just to be on the safe side – you can always sell what you don’t use later.
-You will probably need to provide ID to buy the coins, so if you are concerned about your purchases being tracked back to your real world identity you must transfer them to the marketplace via a ‘coin mixer’.
+You will probably need to provide ID to buy the coins, so if you are concerned about your purchases being tracked back to your real world identity you must transfer them to the marketplace via a ‘coin mixer’ (See: how to use a bitcoin mixer for a step-by-step guide).
 These services are very simple to use – instead of sending your coins directly to the deposit address for your marketplace account, you just give the deposit address to the mixing service and they provide you with an new address to make the payment to – they then do their magic before passing on new ‘clean’ coins that can’t be traced back to you.
 They will usually charge you a couple of percent on each transaction for providing this service.
 Here is a link to a popular coin mixer coinmixer.se

 The marketplaces themselves will also use disposable addresses and may even have their own basic mixing service, for added security.